clxmente/cpsc449-project4/README.md

 ### Initialization Stage

-- To configure nginx, copy the contents of the file `nginx-config` at the root of the project, into the file on your VM located at the path `/etc/nginx/sites-enabled/tutorial`
+- To configure nginx, copy the contents of the file `nginx-config` at the root of the project, into the file on your VM located at the path `/etc/nginx/sites-enabled/tutorial`, and run `sudo service nginx restart`.

 - Then, change directory into the project and run `sh bin/init.sh` to set up the necessary file structure and start the services with foreman.